By Sharon Moon

 the Sunday services, those at Christmas Eve

-the processions with princes and Queens in their grief
+the processions with Princes and Queens in their grief

 you were the tiny brass crucifix